 - If you have to be somewhere at a particular time, consider scheduling a ride in advance or having your hotel or resort book a taxi for you.

 - If you’re on a budget, the Maui Bus is a good option for getting around the south and west sides.
+Public transport isn’t particularly extensive on the island but not impossible to navigate in certain areas.

 - For the latest updates on Maui, traveling to the islands, and the car rental situation, check out the Aloha 360 podcast.
 Aloha 360 is run by two south Maui residents with their thumb on the pulse of island travel.